 If you’re accepted, we’ll send you details about your first-term course, including information on how to register and pay your course fees.
 Payment is due no later than two days before your first class.

 You may qualify for an income-based scholarship for this program.
-To learn about eligibility requirements and how to apply, visit the UWPCE Certificate Scholarship page
+For more information, see the Scholarships page.

 Our students are a diverse group of professionals that include statisticians, applied mathematicians, data scientists and experienced programmers.
 Applicants are evaluated on their skills and background, and everyone is required to take a programming test (see exceptions below).